acclimate/post-processing/docs/index.rst

-Welcome to the postproc_acclimate documentation!
+Welcome to the toolbox_acclimate documentation!
 ===================================================

 .. include:: ../README.md